 Installing this recipe on your website requires the following steps:

-Select the appropriate indexation status for your needs.
+- Choose the indexation status: select the appropriate indexation status for your needs.
 Available options include:

 - noindex: Prevents the page from being indexed.